Year 4

 SPAG/Literacy

 Spelling, punctuation, and grammar (SPaG) are embedded throughout our literacy lessons.
-Early in the term, pupils will write a recount of our trip to Ushaw College, focusing on the use of first-person perspective, expanded noun phrases, and possessive apostrophes.
-Later, we will turn our attention to narrative writing, where children will learn how to engage their reader through careful word choices.
-This includes using specific adverbs to show time, place, and manner, as well as selecting verbs deliberately to achieve a particular effect.
+Early in the term, pupils will write a narrative focusing on organisational devices, focusing on the use of third-person perspective, expanded noun phrases, and figurative language like similes and personification.
+Later, we will turn our attention to explanation writing, where children will write a ‘how to’ guide to care for their own species of dragon.
+This includes using modal verbs to show possibility and a range of cause-and-effect conjunctions to explain processes, as well as selecting verbs deliberately to achieve a particular effect.
 These skills will allow pupils to write with clarity, accuracy, and creativity across a range of genres.

 Maths

-In maths, we are starting the term by focusing on place value and the methods we use for addition and subtraction.
+In maths, we are starting the term by focusing on multiplication and division before moving onto length and perimeter and fractions.
 Each morning, the children will complete quick mental maths questions and Flashback Four activities to revisit and strengthen their learning.
-A big focus for Year 4 is learning all of the multiplication facts up to 12 × 12 in preparation for the national times tables check.
+A big focus for Year 4 is learning all the multiplication facts up to 12 × 12 in preparation for the national times tables check.
 We will be working hard on this in school, but regular practice at home will make a huge difference too!

 Library